~ The CYP450 family of genes encodes enzymes that break down (metabolize) foreign substances, like medications and

 This is just one example, among many, of medications that are metabolized by the CYP2D6 enzyme.
-There are many genetic variants that impact the function of CYP2D6 which causes a wide variety of reactions to some commonly used medications.
+There are many genetic variants that impact the function of CYP2D6 causing a wide variety of reactions to some commonly used medications.

 The CYP2D6 enzyme metabolizes (breaks down) about 25% of pharmaceutical drugs including SSRIs, opioids, tamoxifen, dextromethorphan, and beta-blockers.

 Here is a partial list of drugs metabolized by CYP2D6: